nwsidemadman/GraffitiTracker/README.md

 -Spring IoC/DI with autowiring for service implementations, data source, and application configurations
 -SHA-256 hashing of user passwords for data security (clear text passwords are never persisted)
 -Apache Tiles for interface templating layout
--Apache Velocity for templating layout of emails
+-Apache Velocity for email templating layout
 -Maven for build management
 -SSL used for all logins to protect password transfer
 -User registration timestamp, user last login timestamp, and login count persisted for statistics display upon login